openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/04-exceute-the-apis.md

 ![Select Diagram route](../../assets/intro-openshift/fis-deploy-app/03-select-diagram-route.png)

 The Route Diagram tab provids a graphical review of all the routes currently deployed in our API application.
-After selecting this tab we should see something similar to what is pictured below; 5 routes starting with various EIP depictions of route behavior: WHAT IS EIP?
+After selecting this tab we should see something similar to what is pictured below; 5 routes starting with various Enterprise Integration Patterns, or EIPs, representation of route behavior:

 ![Detail Camel Route](../../assets/intro-openshift/fis-deploy-app/03-detail-camel-route.png)

-Now lets take a look at calling our APIs and tracing that output on the Hawtio console.
+Now lets take a look at calling the APIs and tracing that output on the Hawtio console.

-We have there are three APIs avalible for us to call.
+To highlight these capabilities the People Service API has 3 methods provided with it.
 They are:

 - Retrieve User
 - Create User
 - Retrieve All Users

-HOW DID YOU KNOW THIS?
-CAN YOU PLEASE SHOW ME IN THE INTERFACE WHERE I COULD HAVE DISCOVERED THIS INFORMATION.
+> Note: To see the Camel REST APIs defined, check it out [here](https://github.com/jbossdemocentral/katacoda-fuse-getting-started/blob/master/src/main/resources/spring/camel-context.xml)

 Switch back over to the _Terminal_ screen and let's try retrieving user information by running: